astral-sh/ruff/docs/editors/setup.md

 ## Emacs

-Ruff can be used via Eglot as language server with [`Eglot`](https://github.com/joaotavora/eglot), which is in Emacs's core.
+Ruff can be utilized as a language server via [`Eglot`](https://github.com/joaotavora/eglot), which is in Emacs's core.
-You can enable it with automatic formatting on save as in code below.
+To enable Ruff with automatic formatting on save, use the following configuration:

 ```elisp
 (add-hook 'python-mode-hook 'eglot-ensure)